 All full-time students have a Learner Mentor to guide them through their Study Programmes.
 You will have a weekly tutorial session to discuss your Individual Learning Plan (ILP) and any issues or problems that you may be working through.
 Your Learner Mentor will be able to signpost you to the most appropriate support.

 The College administers a Bursary Fund to assist students with costs related to attending College.
 These may include: travel costs, uniform, equipment, educational visits and meal costs.
 Your eligibility will be assessed according to your personal circumstances, your household income and the course that you are studying.
 The Bursary desk is open daily in the Star Agency.
-You can also apply for a 24+ Advanced Learning Loan.
+You can also apply for an Advanced Learner Loan.

 The College prides itself in giving high quality support to individuals with learning difficulties, disabilities, or other additional needs, including emotional, medical, social or behavioural.
 By providing the right type of support, we work hard to enable you to achieve excellence and reach your full potential.
 Full details can be found in our Disability Statement.